ykyp/theatralis/events/every-brilliant-thing.md

 ---
 #### A FEW WORDS ABOUT THE PLAY

-Every brilliant thing is a theatrical play by Duncan Macmillan & Johnny Donahoe and directed by Catherine Beger.
+"Every brilliant thing" is a theatrical play by Duncan Macmillan & Johnny Donahoe directed and performed by Catherine Beger.

 You're seven years old.
 Mum's in hospital.
 Dad says, "She's done something stupid".
 You start a list of everything that is brilliant about the world.
 Everything worth living for.